Grizzl-E Smart EV Charger Review

 32A Grizzl-E Smart EV Charger (40A Circuit Breaker)

 The diagram below demonstrates the proper wiring setup for a 32A Grizzl-E Smart EV Charger with a NEMA 6-50R outlet.
-It requires a 40-amp circuit breaker and 8 AWG wiring to ensure safe handling of the current.
+It requires a 40-amp circuit breaker and 8 AWG wiring to safely handle the current.
 A conduit with an inner diameter between 3/4″ and 1″ is recommended for optimal wire protection.
 This configuration supports a 7.6 kW power output and delivers a charge rate of 22–25 miles of range per hour.

 24A Grizzl-E Smart EV Charger (30A Circuit Breaker)